idsec-solutions/signservice-integration-api/README.md

 ---

 The [Swedish eID Framework](https://docs.swedenconnect.se/technical-framework/) defines a model for Federated Central Signing Services.
-The **signservice-integration-api** repository contains an API for an Integration Service that is used to create requests sent to the Signature Service, and process responses received from the Signature Service.
+The **signservice-integration-api** repository defines an API for an Integration Service that is used to create requests sent to the Signature Service, and process responses received from the Signature Service.

 Read more at the [API documentation](https://idsec-solutions.github.io/signservice-integration-api/) page.